2 Killed, Semi Truck Chain Reaction Crash Lakeville, MN

 Many semi truck accidents occur due to driver negligence — inattentiveness, driving while texting, or excessive speed top the list.
 That makes the loss of a loved one in a semi truck accident even more heart-wrenching and tragic.

 Semi truck accident lawsuits are complex and require a high degree of legal expertise to investigate and access every avenue of recovery.
-The Semi Truck Accident Attorneys at TSR Injury Law are skilled, aggressive litigators with years of experience.
+The Minneapolis injury attorneys at TSR Injury Law are skilled, aggressive litigators with years of experience.
 We care and want to fight for justice for you and your family.
-Call us today at 612-362-0000 or submit our free consultation form.
+Call us today at (612) TSR-TIME or submit our free consultation form.